mosenyonjo/test-project/README.md

 # test-project
-## a test project created by selenium and java
+## a test project created by selenium and Python
 ## file is auto editid using python

 ## will add more as soon as possible